-6 Things We Did Immediately Because of COVID-19
+6 Things Our Church Did Immediately because of COVID-19

 As I wrote in an earlier blog, it’s time for VUCA leadership.
 But what does that mean specifically?
 Obviously, every church and organization is different, but here are six very specific leadership steps we took that may be of service to your own thinking: